Spicy-Boy/Super-Better-Than-Wolves-2.0/README.md

 Started August 8, 2022
 Switched to BETA 2.0 on July 12, 2023
 Released Beta 2.4 on June 11, 2024

+BETA 2.5 The HOT Fix:

+- Added a new industrial process: Hardcore Iron Sintering!
+With this, iron ore can maintain some value even post-mobtrap (and you can build a new machine!)

+- Added a new item: Chunk of Iron Sinter (name needs work).
+Created by combining iron dust and coal dust in a stoked cauldron.
+    - Sintering is the industrial process of pulverizing ore and reforming it into chunks.
+Double your ore output with tech!

+- Added a new block: Block of Sintered Iron.
+Pack your sinter into a block and smelt for an ingot!
+Millstone + stoked fire = advanced iron refining

+- Changed endermen to pick up flowers and mushrooms again.
+I always thought it was a shame that FC stopped flower picking, it is a charming detail

+- Changed ocean clay to sometimes generate with full blocks of clay (9 whole clay balls per block).
+Let there be ocean dredging!

+- Fixed a bug that caused craftguide to crash when used... because of a single missing comma!

+- Fixed the issue that caused a crash when applying items to armor slots... but I thought I already fixed that?
+Version control man...

 BETA 2.4 The Pro-Choice Update: